This post will show you how to tour Lisbon on tram 28. Tram 28 brings you up and down Lisbon hills to the most historic parts of the city.

 Lisbon Centre of Nightlife

 The other side (the less steep side) of Bairro Alto is Lisbon’s centre of nightlife.

-This is Baixa, the lower town and Lisbon city centre, seen from Alfama.
-The other photo shows Baixa from the other side, from the stairs to Bairro Alto.
-You can see Baixa down in the valley and Alfama and Castelo do Sao Jorge beyond it.
+This is Baixa, the lower town and Lisbon’s city centre, seen from Alfama.
+The other photo shows Baixa from the other side, from stairs leading to and from Bairro Alto.

-To get from Bairro Alto to Baixa you can either walk down the stairs from the square of Praca Largo do Carmo, take tram 28 or travel on a national monument, Elevador de Santa Justa.
+To get from Bairro Alto to Baixa you can either walk down the stairs from the square of Praca Largo do Carmo, take the Lisbon tram 28 or travel on a national monument, Elevador de Santa Justa.